AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Experiments

 \subsubsection{Classifier Training \& Performance}

 Our proposed framework relies on accurate sex classification to guide the optimization process.
 We therefore trained a diverse set of models, including four ResNets~\cite{he2016deep} (\texttt{ResNet\{18,34,50,101\}}) and four Squeeze-and-Excitation (SE)-ResNets~\cite{hu2018squeeze} (\texttt{SE-ResNet\{18,34,50,101\}}).
 All networks were trained with a batch size of 16 for 100 epochs using AdamW~\cite{loshchilov2017decoupled} with a learning rate of $10^{-4}$.
 To improve generalization, we applied data augmentation during training, including horizontal flipping ($p=0.5$) and affine transformations ($p=1.0$) with scaling $s \sim \mathcal{U}(0.9, 1.1)$, rotations $r_x, r_y, r_z \sim \mathcal{U}(-5^{\circ}, 5^{\circ})$, and translations $t_x, t_y, t_z \sim \mathcal{U}(-10, 10)$ voxels.
 As we require localized features to effectively drive the optimization process, we apply a \emph{masking strategy} during training.
-We split the volume into $64 \times 64 \times 32$ sized patches and randomly mask \SI{50}{\percent} in each iteration.
+We split the volume into $64 \times 64 \times 32$ sized patches and randomly mask \SI{50}{\percent} of them in each iteration.
 To account for class imbalance, we weight the BCE loss by the inverse class frequencies.
 All models were trained on the same dataset split, with model selection based on validation accuracy.

 We first evaluate the trained classifiers performance on a hold-out test set.
 We measure accuracy, F1 and AUROC scores and report them in \autoref{tab:pclassscores}.
 Overall, we find strong classification performance across architectures, with most models achieving accuracies above $0.85$ and AUROC scores consistently exceeding $0.93$.
+These scores are in line with recently published work~\cite{cciftcci2024human,noel2024sex} and support the claim that the representations learned by our classification networks capture sexual dimorphic features.